rfong/secret-santa/README.md

 Set up your sender email in `config.py`.

+Make sure your JSON is valid.

 Assumptions
 -----
 + names specified are unique and consistent
 + there exists at least one possible cycle, i.e. you don't overconstrain the blacklists; if no cycles are possible, the algorithm is dumb and runs forever
-+ your JSON is valid